SciRooPlot/SciRooPlot/README.md

 // in "interactive" mode a root canvas window will pop up
-// and you can scroll through the plots by double clicking on the right resp. left side of the plot plotManager.CreatePlots("", "", {}, "interactive");
+// and you can scroll through the plots by double clicking on the right resp. left side of the plot
+// or by pressing the keys 'a' (left) and 's' (right) while the mouse pointer lays on the canvas plotManager.CreatePlots("", "", {}, "interactive");

 // you can also save the plots as a root macro (.C):